 Estimation vs. Exact Math Journal Entry

-This is actually my math journal from last year; My teacher math journal for this year is currently sitting on the corner of my desk in my classroom. :/
+This is actually my math journal from last year.
+Of course when I got home today I realized that my teacher math journal for this year is currently sitting on the corner of my desk in my classroom. :/

 We’re going to work in small groups this week to really sharpen our problem solving skills.
 These sets are differentiated into 5 different levels denoted by shape.